AHAAAAAAA/PokemonGo-Map/README.md

 There is an [Android port](https://github.com/omkarmoghe/Pokemap) in the works.
 All Android related prs and issues please refer to this [repo](https://github.com/omkarmoghe/Pokemap).

+## iOS Version

+There is an [iOS port](https://github.com/istornz/iPokeGo) in the works.
+All iOS related prs and issues please refer to this [repo](https://github.com/istornz/iPokeGo).

 ## Warnings